Cervelli helps Pirates rally for 6-2 win over Cardinals

-PITTSBURGH (AP) - Francisco Cervelli homered in the second inning and delivered a tiebreaking sacrifice fly in the sixth, helping the Pittsburgh Pirates beat the St. Louis Cardinals 6-2 on Saturday night.
+PITTSBURGH (AP) - Francisco Cervelli hit his fourth home run of the season as part of a two-RBI effort in the Pittsburgh Pirates' 6-2 victory over the St. Louis Cardinals on Saturday.

-The Pirates scored twice in the sixth, twice in the seventh and once in the eighth while erasing a 2-1 deficit.
-They also rallied for a 6-5 victory over the Cardinals on Friday night.

 St. Louis right-hander Jack Flaherty (0-1) started the sixth inning with back-to-back walks before being lifted for Dominic Leone.
 Josh Bell hit an RBI single and Cervelli's fly ball to center scored Starling Marte to give Pittsburgh its first lead of the game.